AWS funding bursary course to support local data centre workforce

 The company is also collaborating with IT Tallaght to advise and support the development of course material, as well as helping to deliver practical training for the students such as providing industry experts for specialist lecture and lab sessions.

-And finally, during the programme the students will have the opportunity to apply for paid internships at AWS’ data centres in Ireland giving students the ability to work at a local AWS data centre in Ireland, apply their newly learned skills, and gain additional work experience that will make them highly desirable candidates in the industry.
+And finally, during the programme the students will have the opportunity to apply for paid internships at AWS' data centers in Ireland giving students the ability to work at a local AWS data center in Ireland, apply their newly learned skills, and gain additional work experience that will make them highly desirable candidates in the industry.

 “The future of Ireland, and South Dublin region, relies heavily on our continued production of high-quality graduates capable of undertaking life-long learning in a knowledge-based society, and the new Data Center Technical Training Programme is a great example of this,” says IT Tallaght president Thomas Stone.

 “Working with a global cloud leader, such as AWS, will give students in the Tallaght community, and across Dublin, a once-in-a-lifetime opportunity to gain 21st century knowledge and the skills needed to secure in-demand jobs, and build a career path for the future.
 We couldn't be more excited to have the leadership and expertise of AWS to help us create this programme, the first Amazon cloud computing programme of its kind in Ireland.

 Minister of Education and Skills Richard Bruton says the new programme is a testament to the country's talent.

 “This partnership between IT Tallaght and Amazon Web Services is reflective of the kind of strong employer supported training that we are developing as part of the Government's Action Plan for Education, which sets out our ambition to make Ireland's education and training service the best in Europe by 2026,” says Bruton.